anttijuu/FinnishPIDVerifier/README.md

 The library is localized for Finnish, Swedish and English.
 Date formats are fixed, but `genderString` and `description` return strings for these languages.

+## Generating PIDs

+The struct `FinnishPIDGenerator` can be used to generate valid and test PIDs.

+See details from the generator docs and tests in `FiPIDGeneratorTests.swift`.

 ## Tests